robosense2025/track5/README.md

 ## Installation

 This track is developed on top of the popular 3D detection codebase [OpenPCDet](https://github.com/open-mmlab/OpenPCDet).
 To avoid build failures, **make sure your CUDA version matches your PyTorch installation** before proceeding.
+All the installation and testing process had beed tested with `PyTorch 2.1.0-cu118` on `Ubuntu 22.04`.

 1. **Clone the repository**
    ```bash